aaiken1/fin-data-analysis-text/_sources/intro.md

 This is a living textbook.
 I will be updating the notes and making improvements as we go.
 ```

 Welcome!
 This online text contains my notes and code examples.
 There are essentially three parts to this course.
 First, we'll get set-up and become comfortable with our coding environment.
+We will be using Github Classroom and VS Code within Github Codespaces.

 We also have a course [Github repository](https://github.com/aaiken1/fin-data-analysis-python), where I will keep data and code (e.g. Jupyter notebooks) that we use in class.